Examples

 sep |

-Specifies the delimiter character that separates columns within each row (line) of the file.
+Delimiter character used to separate columns within each line.
 Alias for delim . |

 VARCHAR |